 Interactive online courses are another way to learn what I teach to live audiences and in my writings and videos.
 People have different learning styles, and you may find this a good match for you.

 These self-paced modules explain, in very accessible ways, how stress and trauma can alter brain functioning during sexual assaults and other traumatic experiences.
-They explain the key brain circuitries impacted by stress and trauma, including the prefrontal cortex and the defense and habit circuitries.
-They provide increased understanding of brain-based experiences and behaviors, which have important implications for understanding, supporting and working with victims of sexual assault and other violence.
-In short, they are a critical foundation for bringing trauma-informed practices to people who have been assaulted.
+They explain the key brain circuitries involved, including the prefrontal cortex and the defense and habit circuitries.
+They provide a foundation for understanding brain-based experiences and behaviors that have important implications for supporting and working with victims of sexual assault and other violence.

 Learning outcomes: (1) The ability to define key brain circuitries impacted by severe stress in the midst of traumatic experiences, from sexual assault to military combat.
-(2) The ability to name and explain common brain-based subjective, cognitive and behavioral responses to sexual and other assaults, which can bring understanding and support to victims/survivors in law enforcement, clinical and other settings.
+(2) The ability to name and explain common brain-based subjective, cognitive and behavioral responses to sexual and other assaults, which can bring understanding and effectiveness to anyone who knows or works victims/survivors, including in law enforcement, clinical and other settings.

 These modules were created with Articulate Rise software, which provides lots of engaging ways to receive and interact with content, including various layouts and combinations of text, images, audio and video.